albertzak/open/readme.md

+- software components to write:
+  - cljc core with sci
+  - cljc ws client
+  - cljc ws server
   - ws+http broker on clj/cljs/bb/nbb

+- what it will be able to do:
-- add-lib at runtime
+  - import + add-lib at runtime without restart